telerik/maui-docs/controls/listview/selection.md

 The example below shows how to utilize ListView selection feature and demonstrates how to set multiple selection, apply a selected item style, and retrieve the selected items in a `ViewModel` class.

-First, create a `ViewModel` class with two collections&mdash;one for the `ItemsSource` of the ListView and one that will hold the `SelectedItems`.
+First, create a `ViewModel` class with two collections&mdash;One for the `ItemsSource` of the ListView and one that will hold the `SelectedItems`.
 For the purpose of the example, the ListView is bound to a collection of strings:

 <snippet id='listview-features-selection-viewmodel' />